 3. You got lost, don’t move!

 If you get lost you first have to acknowledge that you are lost and you should stay put.
-Most people refuse to accept that they are lost and they continue to wonder off into the wilderness.
+Most people refuse to accept that they are lost and they continue to wander off into the wilderness.
 Their first reaction is to walk around, hoping they will recognize something familiar, but in the wilderness all trees are familiar.
-Don’t do such a mistake because you will end up getting more lost.
+Don’t make such a mistake because you will end up getting lost even more.
 You could travel in an unfamiliar area and you could get injured.
 Remember that you texted your last location to your friends and the search teams will use it as a starting point.
-The further you go from your last location the harder will be for them to find you.
+The further you go from your previous position the harder will be for them to find you.
 Stay at your initial location and wait for help, it will come eventually.

 4. Signal for help

 If in 24 hours people don’t get any sign from you, they will start to worry and send help your way.
-Since the goal is to get rescued you should know how to signal for help.
-You should be able to find a clear area and build the biggest signal you can.
+Since the goal is to get rescued, you should know how to signal for help.
+You should be able to find a clear area and build the most prominent signal you can.
 There are many ways to signal for help and you have to know which method to use based on your situation and location.

 Recommended reading: How to signal for help in the wilderness

 5. Assess your situation

 If your immediate situation is dangerous, then you must move.
 Carefully assess your situation and location.
 Based on the assessment you make you will be able to plan your next moves.
 You should think about the following things: Did you tell someone about your current location?
 When was that?
 Do you have enough food and water with you?
 Do you have a shelter to protect you from the elements?
 Have you any idea if there are edible items around you?
 A good assessment will establish your chances of survival in the wilderness and you have to think about the basics first: water, food and shelter.